djaus2/Azure_IoT_Hub_Arduino_RPI_Pico_Telemetry/README.md

  - Azure_IoT_Hub_RPI_Pico_BME280 *Coming*
  - Azure IoT Hub RPI Pico LDR with Cloud to Device Messages and Commands
    - Messages: All Sketches will display Cloud to Device Messages to it.
 Unchanged
+     - Custom CD Msg feedback is a work in progress.
    - This version will interpret a number of Cloud to Device Commands (Methods) and run them.
 Added
      - Now sends acknowledgment back to the cloud.
  - CS_CDMessagesIoTHub
    - A C# Console app to test sending a Cloud To Device Message
    - Have logged an issue with Azure IoT Explorer: "[BUG] Unexpected end of JSON - CD Message #598"
    - Sending CD Messages from this app and sending CD Messages from VS Code don't get that error.
-   - Working in progress wrt Message Replies.
+   - Work in progress wrt Message Replies/Feedback
+     - This app displays Feedback but thus far not able to customise..

 ## 2Do
  - Handle ~~CD Messages~~, ~~Methods~~, Properties etc.